SEO Backlink Building with Google in 2019

 But before we do this, it’s imperative that you know what happens if you don’t do this the right way – because the consequences couldn’t be more severe!

-Consequences of the Google Punishment
+Consequences of the Google Penalty

 If Google discovers that your backlinks that are not kosher, the site receives a so-called Manual Action.
 That is, Google sends a warning to the administrator – which is you – through the Google Search Console.
 As a consequence, the website often disappears almost completely from the search engine result pages (SERP).
 We’ve seen losses of up to 80-90% of traffic on websites that have received such punishment from Google.